American Indian Horses for sale on ehorses

 Use and characteristics of American Indian Horses

 Traditional American Indian Horses show many traits that are characteristic of their Spanish ancestors, although each tribe originally had its own preferences and standards.
-These are reflected in the variety of size and colour when vendors sell an American Indian Horse.
+These are reflected in the variety of size and color when vendors sell an American Indian Horse.
 These surefooted horses can stand between 13 hands high (52 inches/132 cm) and 16 hands high (64 inches/163 cm) and generally weigh between 700 to 1,000 pounds (320 to 450 kg).
 Riders are also able to buy an American Indian Horse with comfortable gaits, making them a great choice for riding long distances.
-All coat colours are acceptable, with pinto and leopard-spotted horses being particularly popular.
+All coat colors are acceptable, with pinto and leopard-spotted horses being particularly popular.
 Their faces are long, with broad foreheads, and in some breeds, the ears are slightly hooked at the end.
 Draught horse ancestry is not permitted.

 Origin and history of breeding American Indian Horses